-Today’s article about process is by our friend Eric Crake.
-Eric is a health consultant and spiritual teacher.
-For more information about Eric and his excellent work check the links below this article.
+Today’s article about process is by our friend Sigma.
+Sigma is a health consultant and spiritual teacher.
+For more information about Sigma and his excellent work check the links below this article.

 Editor’s Note: As excellent as they are, our guest authors here at WASM may not share all the same beliefs that we do.
 In spite of this fact, we choose to present their thoughts on this website as raw as possible as part of our ongoing quest for education, entertainment and truth.

 “Find something you love and then let it kill you.”

 We live in an outcome-dependent society; AKA a fear-based society.

 Your boss needs to know “What’s the bottom line?”
 Your client worries “How much is this going to cost me?”
 Your partner keeps asking “What’s the likelihood this deal is going to go through?”
 Your ego whispers “I only want to go out tonight if I am for sure going to get laid.”
 Your mind demands “I’m only going to write this book if it becomes a NY Times Bestseller.”
 Your fear says “I will only get on stage if they laugh at my jokes.”

 You catch my drift.

 Most men, and people in general, need certainty.
 It makes sense.
 Life is short and people want results before effort is freely given.
 But here’s the problem with this cart before the horse approach – you get so attached to an outcome that you lose focus on the process.

 The process is where the magic happens.
 In this very moment all we have is process.
 The work.
 The doing.
 In this breath all I have is this word I am writing.
 I don’t know if anyone gives a fuck about this article I am writing, and guess what?
 I don’t give a shit.
 I love the process of writing.